hiphopkungfu/ew-anh/README.md

 ## README by Anh

 This is what I could do within the afforded amount of time.
 I worked in a few sessions with breaks in-between.
-I've spent a bit more time on it than I had planned because this is my first little Lit adventure.
+I've spent a bit more time on it than I had planned because this is my first Lit adventure.
 I hope I hit the most important marks.
-I feel confident will be able to handle these kinds of tasks a lot faster, because I lost a lot of time getting used to the patterns.
+I lost a lot of time getting used to the patterns, but I feel confident will be able to handle these kinds of tasks a lot faster.

 ### Completed:

 - Upload a .csv
 - Get data
 - Parse data
+- Catch parsing errors
 - Show results on the content page
-- Catch parsing errors

 ### Points missed: